acassen/fastswan/doc/docs/IPsecGW-Sample/Routed-Network.md

 * **Connected Network** : *Net Segment 0* is the connected network between IPSEC-GW-0 and router R1. *Net Segment 2* is the connected network between IPSEC-GW-1 and router R2.

-* **Routed Network** : *Net Segment 3* is the routed network to IPSEC-GW-0. *Net Segment 4* is the routed network to IPSEC-GW-1.
+* **Routed Network** : *Net Segment 3* is the routed by R1 and advertised to IPSEC-GW-0. *Net Segment 4* is the routed by R2 and advertised to IPSEC-GW-1.
 Most of the time routed networks are advertised using a routing protocol such as BGP.
 To simplify, we will use simple statics routes in our test scenario here.

 When NE-0 wants to reach NE-1, its traffic is routed by router R1 to IPSEC-GW-0.
 IPSEC-GW-0 XFRM polices will match the traffic and tunnels it to IPSEC-GW-1, which, after tunnel decap, routes the traffic to router R2 to eventually reach NE-1.
 Symetric traffic routing applies when NE-1 wants to reach NE-0.